Republicans prepare to move quickly on Supreme Court opening as Trump weighs top contenders

 Democrats say the Senate should follow the precedent established by McConnell in 2016, when he refused to hold hearings on President Obama’s nomination of Merrick Garland to fill the Supreme Court seat vacated by Scalia.
 Garland was nominated eight months before that year’s election, and McConnell and other Senate Republicans maintained that the next president should be the one to fill the seat.

-But Republicans argued that the precedent does not apply because, unlike in 2016, the White House and Senate are controlled by the same party now.
+But Republicans argued the precedent does not apply because, unlike in 2016, the White House and Senate are controlled by the same party now.

 “We were in a situation in 2016 where the White House was controlled by one party, the Senate by another, and the referee in that case was going to be the American people,” Sen. Roy Blunt (R-Mo.) said Sunday on CBS’s “Face the Nation.”
 “In this case, both the White House and the Senate have some obligation to do what they think in the majority in the Senate is the right thing to do.”